 - Vertical posters: 560 x 866 pixels

-- Or Include an InDesign IDML file for backwards compatibility for staff with older versions
+- InDesign with the images and fonts and an IDML file for backwards compatibility for staff with older versions

 Name, Date, Time and Requirement

 - Name of the event and hosting group with contact information

 - Date, time, place.
 To save space use this format...

 - Required information such as mandatory ID, cost, or RSVP